 - Activities of Daily Living

-In conjunction with local school staff and parents, MSB Outreach staff can provide on-site observation and collaboration regarding issues that are impacting student performance and progress within their local school programs.
-Our consultative services are designed to provide information and suggestions for strategies, accommodations and interventions that can promote student success within their local school programs.
-Consultation can be provided in all areas listed under Diagnostic Assessment
+In conjunction with local school staff and parents, MSB Outreach staff can provide on-site observation and collaboration regarding issues impacting student performance and progress within their local school programs.
+Our consultative services are designed to provide information and suggestions for strategies, accommodations, and interventions to promote student success within their local school programs.
+Consultation can be provided in all areas listed under Diagnostic Assessment.

 Outreach Student Activities